Sally Sanchez

 When I found out that my son had been taken from us in such a heinous way, I was angry, I was in shock, I was in disbelief, but most of all my heart had been ripped out of my chest.
 Antonio was the youngest of my three children and my only son.
 What I came to realize is that I was lost in this new life that I had been given.
 I didn’t know of any resources; I didn’t know what the next step was.
 Yes, you plan a funeral service but then what.
 One day I was scrolling through Facebook and came across a video of a mother (Alicia Otero) whose son was just murdered.
 She was crying, she was angry, she felt lost, everything I had been going through, so I reached out to her as I felt her pain, I was her.

 During our conversations we realized that in the State of New Mexico there are limited services for the families of the victims.
-Due to covid everything was closed, back logged, or out of service.
+Due to covid everything was closed, backlogged, or out of service.
 We both were directed to NIA/NM for grief support.
 That is where we started our grief support, the only agency in New Mexico who could help me to understand what I was feeling and dealing with.
-I was then introduced to another mother (Josette Otero) who had her son murdered before mine.
-I invited her to NIA/NM to see if it would help her with her immense grief.
-You now can see how the three of us became to be the New Mexico Crusaders for Justice, the voice of our loved one who can no longer speak for themselves.
+You now can see how the two of us became to be the New Mexico Crusaders for Justice, the voice of our loved one who can no longer speak for themselves.
 To honor them till our last breath, to fight for justice, and to celebrate the life they lived.

 Alicia Otero